Blog icon Blog / Guides /

 The method can be used for different building types, including residential, hospitality, healthcare, education, site facilities, and temporary structures.
 The level of prefabrication depends on the project design, technical requirements, logistics, and intended use of the building.

-What are the five types of structures?
+What are the main types of modular construction?

 In civil engineering, structures can be classified in different ways depending on their design and load-bearing system.
 A common classification includes:load-bearing structures, framed structures, truss structures, shell structures and pre-engineered structures.